Lex-DRL/Navetsea-S3-AWPI/README.md

 ## Contributing
 If you can contribute to the archive, feel free to fork the repo and create a pull request with your additions.

+If you have a missing mod version on hand, but are very unfamiliar with git or GitHub (and don't want to dig into it), you can help, too.
+Just [create a new issue](/issues) and attach a file there.

+Let's restore the archive together!

 ## Disclaimer
 In no way, shape or form the author of this repo takes credit for the artworks.
 As explicitly stated, these mods were authored by [Navetsea](https://navetsea.blogspot.com/).
 And they were archived/recovered/shared by various users on community forums.
 [Credits](/CREDITS.md)